 We believe our dollar-based gross retention rate, or GRR, provides insight into our ability to retain our customers, allowing us to evaluate whether the platform is addressing customer needs.
-To calculate our GRR, we first identify the cohort of locations, or the Base Locations, that were under subscription in a particular month, or the Base Month.
+To calculate our GRR, we first identify the Base Locations that were under subscription in the Base Month.
 We then calculate the effect of reductions in revenue from customer location terminations by measuring the amount of AMR in the Base Month for Base Locations still under subscription twelve months subsequent to the Base Month, or Remaining AMR.
-We then divide Remaining AMR for the Base Locations by AMR in the Base Month for the Base Locations by AMR in the Base Month for the Base Locations by AMR in the Base Month for the Base Locations to derive a monthly gross retention rate.
+We then divide Remaining AMR for the Base Locations by AMR in the Base Month for the Base Locations to derive a monthly gross retention rate.
 We calculate GRR as of any date by taking a weighted average of the monthly gross retention rates over the trailing twelve months prior to such date.
 GRR reflects the effect of customer locations that terminate their subscriptions, but does not reflect changes in revenue due to revenue expansion, revenue contraction, or addition of new customer locations.